Overview of Kentucky Taxes

 Kentucky Inheritance Tax

 Inheritances in Kentucky are taxed based on the recipient’s relationship to the deceased, as well as the value of the property being bequeathed.
 There are three classes of recipients.
-Class A includes direct family like spouses, parents, children, grandchildren, brothers, sisters and half siblings.
+Class A includes direct family like spouse, parent, child, grandchild, brother, sister, half-brother or half-sister.
 Recipients of an inheritance who are in this class are totally exempt from inheritance tax.

-Class B recipients are indirect family, like nieces, nephews, daughters- and sons-in-law, aunts, uncles and great-grandchildren.
-This class receives a $1,000 exemption, but is otherwise subject to the tax, with rates beginning at 4% for amounts greater than the $1,000 exemption and increasing to a top rate of 16% for the amount of the inheritance above $200,000.
+Class B recipients are indirect family like nieces, nephews, daughters- and sons-in-law, aunts, uncles and great-grandchildren.
+This class receives a $1,000 exemption but is otherwise subject to the tax, with rates beginning at 4% for amounts greater than that $1,000 exemption and increasing to a top rate of 16% for the amount of the inheritance above $200,000.

-Class C recipients include anyone not in Class A or B, such as cousins or institutions.
+Class C recipients include anyone not in Class A or B, such as cousins.
 They receive an exemption of $500.
-After that, rates begin at 6% and increase to a top rate of 16% for the amount of the inheritance over $200,000.
+After that, rates begin at 6% and increase to a top rate of 16% for the amount of the inheritance over $60,000.

 Kentucky Alcohol Tax